 I’ve already posted a wonderful performance of Rachmaninoff’s 2nd symphony, but the recent Prom included another moving version, conducted by Thomas Dausgaard.
 I Like the Cut of his Jib, as Adrian Chiles observed prophetically about Guus Hiddink’s managing of the South Korean football team in 2002.
 Nor is the BBC Scottish to be sniffed at.
 I loved their Mahler 5 at the 2015 Proms, with Donald Runnicles.

 With typical Prom flair, the concerto and synphony were introduced by concert versions of Orthodox liturgy sung by the Latvian radio choir.
 You can find the whole concert here for the next month.

 After the 3rd piano concerto, the encore of Vocalise led me to Rachmaninoff’s 1929 studio recording of his orchestral version:

-Of all versions, you can’t bear it on theremin:
+Of all versions, you can’t beat it on theremin:

 We can never unhear the soundscape of our times.
 As I continue to bask in Hélène Grimaud, Rachmaninoff’s 2nd piano concerto (1902) comes with a lot of accumulated baggage, which may both blur and enrich our appreciation.
 The most obvious instance is the soundtrack of Brief encounter.